 Believe us – the teacher has already read similar works hundreds of times.
 Write something new and unusual, based on assumption even you consider to be far-fetched but original, and you will attract his attention.

 Response essay will be different according to your exact assignment, but the general vision of how to write an essay response is as follows:

 - Thesis statement.
 Here you say what you are going to write about, what aspect you will concentrate on.

-- Body.
-Elaborate on your thesis.
-Give the author’s opinion on it; prove your own idea by quotations, examples and arguments.
+- Elaborate on your thesis.
+Give the author’s opinion on it; prove your own idea by quotations, examples, and arguments.
 Base your writing on facts, rather than personal impressions.

-- Conclusion.
-Return to the beginning, say why you think your point is proved or disproved, summarize the most important points – that’s how you’ll craft the summary response essay is supposed to have.
+- Return to the beginning, say why you think your point is proved or disproved, and name the most important points – that’s how you’ll craft the summary response essay is supposed to have.